 OSWALD WEST STATE PARK:

 If you need water, use the restrooms (flush toilets, potable water) right above Short Sand Beach, just off the OCT route (a second restroom building to the south, closer to Necarney Creek, is closed).
 It's the last tap water before Manzanita.
-There are also restrooms 0.5 mile off the OCT at the Short Sand Beach parking areaon US 101

 Note that the trail over Cape Falcon can be very brushy early in the season--as is true of many forested trails on the OCT.